 Looking at some diet products can be painful, especially if there’s no scientific backing for the formula.
 Let’s find out if Greens to Go is in this group.
 There’s a lot of intrigue surrounding this one, so we dug into the ingredients, side effects, clinical research and customer service.
 Additionally, we analyzed hundreds of comments and reviews.
 We then condensed and summarized to give you the info you need.

-First off, Greens to Go is a powdered dietary supplement containing acai, decaffeinated green tea, young barley greens juice, broccoli, chlorella, grape seed extract, kale, spinach, carrot, tomato, lemon, apple, acerola cherry, cranberry and blueberry to name a few.
+First off, Greens to Go is a dietary supplement.
+The ingredients are acai, decaffeinated green tea, young barley greens juice, broccoli, chlorella, grape seed extract, kale, spinach, carrot, tomato, lemon, apple, acerola cherry, cranberry and blueberry to name a few.
 When mixed into water and consumed once per day, the product supposedly supports improved health and wellness.
 One benefit is ease of mixing.

 The product, introduced as a free-radical fighter in 2004 by To Go Brands, doesn’t appear to include artificial ingredients, which is a good decision.
 The supplement is available to buy on the official website and through trusted retailers.
 We do like that we found some positive customer comments and the favorable BBB rating, but read on…

 The first concern was the Greens to Go side effects.
 “When dieters use powdered vegetable supplements, there shouldn’t be any concerns about negative reactions,” said our Research Editor.
 “If there are multiple reports of a product causing adverse reactions, this could lead to concern.”

 “I started feeling very tired an hour or two after drinking it.
 For me, I think it has too much fruit which affected my blood sugar adversely,” said a user.